andrew-johnson-4/lambda-mountain/README.md

 Syntactically, capabilities are exposed to the user as globally bound variables.
 User-land programs can then be thought of as simple lambda-calculus expressions.
-Here is an example of a user-land program containing one policy bound to the variable `print`.
+Below is an example of a user-land program containing one policy bound to the variable `print`.

 ## print, user-land program
 ```λ-calculus